leec13/MiSiCgui/README.md

 !['handbook_pre_processing.png'](./images/handbook_pre_processing.png)

-In this example the pre processing of the fluorescence images improuves de quality of the prediction (gamma correction = 0.25 ; Laplacian filter ; Gaussian filter r = 2 px)
+In this example the pre processing of the fluorescence images improuves de quality of the prediction (100X NA 1.43 microsocpe objective, 0.06 µm/pixel; gamma correction = 0.25 ; Laplacian filter ; Gaussian filter r = 2 px)

 ## d) Parameters : size and noise

+In the training data set for MiSiC the objects had a mean width of 10 pixels.
+So a scale factor called "size" has been provide to adjust the mean size of the source data to a value close to 10 pixels.

+The noise parameter has been provide in order to prevent some false positive artifacts in the Phase Contrast images with high contrast and high quality.
+This is due to the "halo efect" of Phase Contrast technique (see below):

 # 2 - MiSiC
 ## a) Installation